PascaleBeier/bootstrap-validate/README.md

 - A Rule starts with its name, see [Available Rules](#available-rules).
 - The following arguments are the required rule parameters: `max` only requires a number.
 - The last argument is the string to be displayed when validation fails.
+- If a rule takes no additional arguments, you give the error message as only option.
 - Single Rule Options are separated by a colon :.

-`min:1:Enter a character|max:2:Enter at max 2 characters`
+`min:1:Enter a character|max:2:Enter at max 2 characters|email:Enter a valid email`

 ## Available Rules